 Many Olympic skiers and snowboarders hail from the Golden State—including Jonny Moseley, Chloe Kim, Shaun White, and many others—and they have taken advantage of California's challenging terrain for training.
 Palisades Tahoe (formerly Squaw Valley Alpine Meadows) has hosted competitions from the 1960 Winter Olympics to the 2017 Skiing World Cup on its many black diamond runs, and 90 minutes south, Kirkwood is renowned for its extreme chutes.
 Mammoth Mountain’s upper bowl is an advanced skiers’ playground: “The best way I can describe [Mammoth’s snow] is that it skis like butter,” Reitzell says.
 “It’s smooth, soft, and it feels like you’re just sliding right on top of it.”

 At the end of a day on the mountain, you'll probably want to unwind with your preferred version of après-skiing.
-For those seeking a luxury experience, Northstar California Resort has on-mountain champagne toasts, upscale restaurants in the village, and the slope-side The Ritz Carlton-Lake Tahoe.
+For those seeking a luxury experience, Northstar California ski resort has on-mountain champagne toasts, upscale restaurants in the village, and the slope-side The Ritz Carlton-Lake Tahoe.
 Heavenly has a glitzy après-ski scene both on the mountain and at its base in South Lake Tahoe, and spirited villages at Mammoth and Palisades Tahoe keep the party going.

 Before you arrive at any of California's mountain resorts, check out Ski California's safety tips to learn about skier responsibilities, etiquette, how to prepare for deep snow conditions, and more.